jhhung/Tailor/README.md

 - Tailor indexes

 ```
-All indexes you can find in:
+You can find all the pre-bulit indexes in:
 http://www.jhhlab.tw/Tailor/index/

-And
+Human:
 http://www.jhhlab.tw/Tailor/index/hg18.tar.gz
 http://www.jhhlab.tw/Tailor/index/hg19.tar.gz

+Mouse:
 http://www.jhhlab.tw/Tailor/index/mm9.tar.gz
 http://www.jhhlab.tw/Tailor/index/mm10.tar.gz

+For other species with shorter genome, it should be easy to build on your machine.
 ```

-#### Test speed files
+#### Speed test files for the publication

-- You can download all the related files for "test speed" from the link
+- You can download all the related files for the speed test from the link

 ```
 http://www.jhhlab.tw/Tailor/speed_test_samples/
 ```

-- And the links of original reandom reads for non-tail and having tail
+- And the links of original data for non-tailed and tailed reads

 ```
 http://www.jhhlab.tw/Tailor/speed_test_samples/Drosophila_melanogaster.2m.fq
 http://www.jhhlab.tw/Tailor/speed_test_samples/Drosophila_melanogaster.all.randomeTailed.fq
 ```

-- And the test speed log (3 times)
+- And the speed test log (3 times)

 ```
 http://www.jhhlab.tw/Tailor/speed_test_samples/test_speed.log